 Dust Printing Agnes Etherington's House, 2023

-An archival dust (im)printing workshop.
-Led as part of the Living Intuition residency at the Agnes Etherington Art Center, Kingston, Ontario.
+Archival dust (im)printing workshop.
+(Led as part of the Living Intuition residency at the Agnes Etherington Art Center, Kingston, ON)

 “...I dip my index finger into my mouth until it is damp with saliva and trace it along the floor, collecting minuscule tributes of dust from the obsessively swept unpolished concrete, which I place on the crinkled cover of the ancient exercise book, adding my own waters to the story.”
 (Taken from speculative fabulations: enter the archive, or ‘beneath Yaba’s Garden’, by Ama Josephine B. Johnstone)